 Therapeutic Massage Technician: Salary, Job Description & Requirements

 Therapeutic massage technicians work in hospitals and rehabilitation centers, providing massage and relaxation techniques to clients with injuries or diseases.
-This career requires a high school diploma and a specialized training program.
+This career requires a high school diploma and completion of a specialized training program.
 Some states also require licensing and certification.